dyninst/dyninst/docs/index.rst

 :ref:`sec:patchapi-intro`
-   Instrument (insert code into) and modify a binary executable or library by manipulating the binary’s control flow graph (CFG)
+   Instrument (insert code into) and modify a binary executable or library by manipulating the binary's control flow graph (CFG)

 :ref:`sec:proccontrolapi-intro`
    An API and library for controlling processes